 We are looking for nominations for candidates willing to serve a two-year term on the Board and contribute to the continued growth of OARC.
 The Board meets monthly, by teleconference, and several times a year face-to-face, to review DNS-OARC operations.
 We expect our directors to actively contribute to the various ongoing, email based, discussions and provide oversight & feedback as needed.

 Submitted by keith on Thu, 2016-08-11 15:57 categories [ ]

-With the assistance of its members and friends (especially AFNIC, RIPE, former OARC Secretariat Paul Vixie, and Paul Hoffman) DNS-OARC has assembled a historical archive of the DNS root zone dating back to July 1999.
+With the assistance of its members and friends (especially AFNIC, RIPE, Paul Vixie, Duane Wessels, Peter Koch and Paul Hoffman) DNS-OARC has assembled a historical archive of the DNS root zone dating back to June 1999.
 This Root Zone Archive is a part of our larger project, the Zone File Repository.